Table of Contents Show

 Allstays Camp & RV employs a simple design to help travelers locate campgrounds and RV-related services.
 Utilize 30 different filters to find exactly what you need.

 Need to find a dump station on the way to a dispersed campsite?
 No problem!
 Are you looking for a place to pull over and park to get some rest?
 Allstays will tell you which businesses allow overnight parking.
-This app can help you plot your entire route, including planning for weather.
+While this isn’t a full-blown weather app, Allstays can help you plot your entire route, including planning for weather.
 Plus, you can use the data without cell service since it’s stored on your phone.

 The Allstays Camp & RV app costs $10 in the Apple app store.
 It also has a website called Allstays Pro that offers even more services for $35 per year.

-Campendium is the go-to site for finding campsites across the country.
+Campendium is the go-to app to find campsites across the country.
 From free boondocking to full-fledged RV parks, Campendium helps you find camping in your price range.
 Look up possible destinations by nearby city, name of the campground, or specific location.

 Searches will provide a slew of information on campsites, from price to GPS location to quality ratings.
-Fellow campers can post reviews and pictures to verify campsite information.
+Fellow campers can read reviews and view pictures to verify campsite information.

 Campendium is free.
-Use it on any device with internet access.
+Use it on any device with internet access next time you’re trip planning.

 RVs can be gas hogs, driving up your trip budget.
 These days, RV apps like GasBuddy help you save money by searching for the least expensive gas on your route.